Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Critical Analysis of Majority and Dissenting Opinions in Janhit Abhiyan (2022)

-It is important to highlight two points at this point.
-First of all, as it is presented in Section \ref{sec:EWS-first}, the scope-extended EWS policy indeed provides additional benefits for the socially and educationally disadvantaged classes under the alternative EWS-first VR processing policy.
-Thus, we are not suggesting that the technical point by the majority justices is never valid regardless of how EWS positions are processed.
-We do suggest, however, that their argument is completely false under the EWS-last VR processing policy.
-Therefore, in our view, the core of the arguments made by Justice Maheshwari in support of exclusion of SC/ST/OBC from the scope of EWS, are rather consistent with a removal of the exclusion, albeit under the EWS-last VR processing policy.
-Our view here is also consistent with our formal results in Theorem \ref{thm-EWS} and Corollary \ref{thm-EWS} which show that the EWS-last VR processing policy is the minimal possible deviation from the existing system that escapes a violation of the Equality Code.
-Indeed, Justice Maheshwari indicates the desirability of such a minimal interference in a case against a constitutional Amendment as follows: \begin{indquote} 38.2.
-The reason for minimal interference by this Court in the constitutional Amendments is not far to seek.
-In our constitutional set-up of parliamentary democracy, even when the power of judicial review is an essential feature and thereby an immutable part of the basic structure of the Constitution, the power to amend the Constitution, vested in the Parliament in terms of Article 368, is equally an inherent part of the basic structure of the Constitution.
-Both these powers, of amending the Constitution (by Parliament) and of judicial review (by Constitutional Court) are subject to their own limitations.
-The interplay of amending powers of the Parliament and judicial review by the Constitutional Court over such exercise of amending powers may appear a little bit complex but ultimately leads towards strengthening the constitutional value of separation of powers.
-This synergy of separation is the strength of our Constitution. \end{indquote}
+It is important to highlight two points at this juncture.
+First of all, as presented in Section \ref{sec:EWS-first}, the scope-extended EWS policy indeed provides additional benefits for the socially and educationally disadvantaged classes under the alternative EWS-first VR processing policy.
+Thus, we are not suggesting that the technical point made by the majority justices is never valid, regardless of how EWS positions are processed.
+However, we do contend that their argument is entirely false under the EWS-last VR processing policy.
+Therefore, in our view, the core of the arguments made by Justice Maheshwari in support of the exclusion of SC/ST/OBC from the scope of EWS is more consistent with the removal of the exclusion, albeit under the EWS-last VR processing policy.
+Our view here is also consistent with our formal results in Theorems \ref{thm-EWS} and \ref{thm-EWS2}, which establishes that the EWS-last VR processing policy is the minimal possible deviation from the existing system that avoids violating the Equality Code.